futufeld/kmedoids/README.md

 #### `clusterDistance`

-Implement the `clusterDistance` function which takes a `Metric`, a value and a `Cluster` and returns the distance of the value from the `Cluster` according to the `Metric`.
+Implement the `clusterDistance` function which takes a `Metric`, a value of any type, and a `Cluster` and returns the distance of the value from the `Cluster` according to the `Metric`.
 Examples:

 ```
 f x y = genericLength x - genericLength y